codeclimate/codeclimate-rubocop/config/contents/naming/constant_name.md

-This cop checks whether constant names are written using SCREAMING_SNAKE_CASE.
+Checks whether constant names are written using SCREAMING_SNAKE_CASE.

 To avoid false positives, it ignores cases in which we cannot know